Ben Britton

-Thomas Benjamin Britton (born 18 April 1985) is a materials scientist, engineer and Associate Professor at The University of British Columbia.
+Thomas Benjamin Britton (born 18 April 1985) is a British materials scientist, engineer and Associate Professor at The University of British Columbia.
 His research interests are in micromechanics, deformation, strain and electron backscatter diffraction (EBSD).
 In 2014 he was awarded the Silver Medal of the Institute of Materials, Minerals and Mining (IOM3), a society of which he then became a Fellow in 2016.

 Early life and education

 Britton grew up in Oxford and was privately educated at Magdalen College School, Oxford.
 He graduated with a Master of Engineering (MEng) in materials science from the Department of Materials, University of Oxford in 2007 where he was a student of St Catherine's College, Oxford.
 In 2010, he completed a Doctor of Philosophy degree in materials science, for electron backscatter diffraction (EBSD) research of titanium and its alloys supervised by Angus Wilkinson.

 Research and career

 After completing his PhD, Britton spent two years in Oxford as a postdoctoral research associate studying materials for fission and fusion power.
 He received a fellowship in nuclear research in the faculty of engineering at Imperial College London in 2012.
 In 2015, he was appointed a lecturer in the centre for nuclear engineering at Imperial supported by a Royal Academy of Engineering fellowship establishing the "better understanding of materials to make safer reactors".
 From 2017, Britton was a senior lecturer in materials science at the Centre for Nuclear Engineering.
 He was the course director of Imperial's Master of Science (MSc) program in advanced nuclear engineering and deputy director of the Centre for Nuclear Engineering.

 In 2021, Britton was appointed as an associate professor in the department of Materials Engineering at The University of British Columbia.
 He holds a visiting readership at Imperial College London, as well as an academic visiting scholar at the University of Oxford.

-His first PhD student, Vivian Tong, worked on zirconium alloys, and solved a longstanding issue in the zirconium manufacturing sector.
 Britton develops high resolution microscopy techniques, including forescatter electron imaging for topographic and phase contrast.